 A graph hierarchy is able to help summarize the structure of a graph, because it groups a large number of nodes together with a common meaning.
-A limitation of TugGraph exists when a tug produces a large number of proximal components that cannot be summarized in a path-preserving way.
+A limitation of TugGraph exists when a tug produces a large number of proximal components that cannot be easily summarised in a path-preserving way.
+Situations such as these can result in a visually cluttered drawing.
 In future work, we should investigate path-preserving coarsening techniques which can effectively summarise a large number of proximal components in a simple drawing.
 Additionally, more compact representations for a large number of disconnected components remains future work.